 Start and End an Event Live Stream in CivicPlus Media

-9. When your meeting is complete, click the End Live button to end the live stream and archive the video of the meeting for future playback:A red, rectangular End Live button under the video window in the Recording and Streaming section.
+When your meeting is complete, click the End Live button to end the live stream and archive the video of the meeting for future playback, if desired:

-11. The video will be processed, and an MP4 file will be uploaded to the Media section of the event and will be available for playback in the Public Portal
+The video will be processed; the recording will be uploaded to the Event Media view for the event and will also be available for playback in the Public Portal

 End the Meeting in Webex